Compare airlines, prices, and flight durations for your trip

 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

-More than 12 airlines operate flights from Beijing to Tokyo, including Spring Airlines Japan, Hainan Airlines, China Southern Airlines, Xiamen Airlines, China Eastern Airlines, Hong Kong Express Airways, Cathay Pacific, Asiana Airlines, Vietnam Airlines, Hong Kong Airlines, Korean Air, and Philippine Airlines.
+More than 12 airlines operate flights from Beijing to Tokyo, including Spring Airlines Japan, Hong Kong Express Airways, Cathay Pacific, Air Macau, Vietnam Airlines, Asiana Airlines, Hong Kong Airlines, Korean Air, Shenzhen Airlines, Air China, Xiamen Airlines, and Philippine Airlines.
 This is a popular route, so passengers can choose tickets based on budget and preferences.
-Ticket prices start from $96, and our service lets you instantly compare all options.
+Ticket prices start from $165, and our service lets you instantly compare all options.
 The variety of offers simplifies planning: you can choose budget fares or more comfortable options with baggage included or extra services.
 We help you find the best deals so your trip is cost-efficient.

 starting at $196